Do Catfish Like Cold Water?

 A few more pointers may increase your chances of catching catfish this winter even more.
 Let’s detail and layout other important tips and tricks for effectively landing catfish through the coldest months of the year.
 Here are 4 additional tips I have for you to increase your game this year with catfishing the cold-water temperatures.

-Don’t be Afraid to Ice Fish For Catfish
+Tip #1: Don’t Be Afraid to Ice Fish for Catfish

 Don’t be afraid to bust out the auger and do some ice fishing.
 Catfish can still be caught easily with cold water temperatures.
 Shift the focus from large rivers and try smaller lakes and ponds.